hkopanski/ST_558_Proj_1/project_markdown.md

 ## Team Specific Information

-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.

 | id | franchiseName       | lossStreak | winStreak | mostGoals | fewestGoals |
 | -: | :------------------ | ---------: | --------: | --------: | ----------: |
 | 10 | Toronto Maple Leafs |         10 |        10 |       337 |         147 |

-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.
-    ## No encoding supplied: defaulting to UTF-8.

     ##  [1] "id"                      "activePlayer"
     ##  [3] "firstName"               "franchiseId"